troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 - So the block parameter `cache` is the hash itself and `mod` is the class of the data structure we passed to `IceNine`, so `Hash` here.

 - We then traverse the ancestor chain up and look for a corresponding freezer.
-Sticking with the hash example we would immediately find the `Hash Freezer` in `lib/ice_nine/freezer/hash` since the first link in the ancestor chain of any class is....the class itself as you can see here:
+Sticking with the hash example we would immediately find `IceNine::Freezer::Hash` since the first link in the ancestor chain of any class is....the class itself as you can see here:

 ```Ruby
 Hash.ancestors